 For the three years ended December 31, 2011 and the nine months ended September 30, 2012, our interest coverage was 6.3, 9.4, 9.1 and 13.1, respectively.
 The interest coverage generally increased during the Track Record Period, mainly as a result of growth of our profit before finance costs and tax during the Track Record Period.
-It decreased from 9.4 as at December 31, 2010 to 9.1 as at December 31, 2011, mainly due to higher finance costs primarily resulting from increased use of discounted bills.
+It decreased from 9.4 for 2010 to 9.1 for 2011, mainly due to higher finance costs primarily resulting from increased use of discounted bills.
+It further increased to 13.1 for the nine months ended September 30, 2012, mainly due to the growth of our profit before finance costs and tax during the period while the financial costs decreased.